Maatary/haskell-from-first-principles/basic-datatypes/fundamentals.md

 - **Tuples in Haskell** are the usual means of briefly carrying around multiple values without giving that combination its own name.
-That is, is allows to store and pass around multiple values within a single, composite value, where the type of that value is tuple rather than a user define type.
+That is, it allows to store and pass around multiple values within a single, composite value, where the type of that value is tuple rather than a user define type.

 - **A tuple** is an ordered grouping of values.